 - (A) Set by Chief Judge.
 The Chief Judge will set the turnaround time after considering the recommendation of the Tournament Director and Chief Driver. - (B) Responsibility of Driver.
 Turnaround times between passes is the responsibility of the Driver as follows: - (1) Time Commences.
 The time clock starts on whichever is later; the towboat or chase towboat coming off plane at the end of the course. - (2) Warning.
 The Driver shall notify the Event Judges at 30 seconds and 10 seconds to the expiration of the turnaround time.
 The Communicator Judge shall notify the skier at 30 second and 10-second to expiration of turnaround time. - (C) Skier Option.
 Except in jump, the skier has the option to go before the turnaround time has expired. - (D) Equalization Pass.
-When, for acceptable reasons acceptable to the Chief Judge or the Event Judges, the boat exceeds the turnaround time to a degree that allows conditions to substantially change, an equalization pass is required.
+When the boat exceeds the turnaround time to a degree that allows conditions to substantially change or for other unforeseen circumstances the boat may be directed by the Chief Judge to take an equalization pass.

-1202: EQUIPMENT FAILURE, ONE-MINUTE
+1202: Equipment Failure, One-Minute

 - (A) First Pass.
 If the majority of the Event Judges agree they shall grant up to 1 minute for gear changes to replace broken or damaged equipment developing or discovered just prior to the skier's pass. - (B) Subsequent Pass.
 If the majority of the Event Judges agree, they shall grant up to 1 minute for gear changes or repair.
-The skier is permitted to return to the starting dock in the towboat to use the equipment minute to obtain replacement equipment in accordance with the following:
+The skier is permitted to return to the starting dock in the towboat to use the equipment minute to obtain replacement equipment in accordance with the following: - The skier is not permitted to retrieve equipment forgotten on the starting dock or other location.

-- The skier is not permitted to retrieve equipment forgotten on the starting dock or other location. - (2) The equipment minute shall start when the towboat is safely positioned at the starting dock.
+(2) The equipment minute shall start when the towboat is safely positioned at the starting dock.
 If at the expiration of the equipment minute the skier is not ready to enter the towboat from the starting dock, the skier shall forfeit his second pass.